Home > Recipes > Gluten-Free Blueberry Muffins (Banana Oat, Dairy-Free)

 Step 2.
 Soak the rolled oats:

 • To the same bowl, add the oats (1 cup) and fold together until well incorporated.
-Let them soak for 7-10 min to expand and absorb as much as possible the moisture.
-Meanwhile prepare the rest of ingredients.
+Let them soak for 7-10 min to expand and absorb some moisture.
+Meanwhile prepare the rest of ingredients or make the crumb.

 Step 3.
 Mix in the dry ingredients: